Indianapolis 500 traditions: Memorial Day

 The race has always been scheduled in conjunction with Memorial Day.
 Through 1970, the race was held on Memorial Day proper (May 30), regardless of the day of the week, unless it fell on Sunday.
-In those cases it was scheduled for Monday May 31.
-After the Uniform Monday Holiday Act took effect in 1971, the race was scheduled as part of the three-day Memorial Day weekend - either the Saturday, the Sunday, or the Monday of the holiday weekend.
-Since 1974, the race has been scheduled for the Sunday of Memorial Day weekend, and has been held on a Sunday with only two exceptions due to rain delays.
+In those cases, it was scheduled for Monday, May 31.
+After the Uniform Monday Holiday Act took effect in 1971, the race was scheduled as part of the three-day Memorial Day weekend – either the Saturday, the Sunday, or the Monday of the holiday weekend.
+Since 1974, the race has been scheduled for the Sunday of Memorial Day weekend and has been held on a Sunday with only two exceptions due to rain delays.
+The race is often held on the same day as Formula One's Monaco Grand Prix and the NASCAR Cup Series's Coca-Cola 600, making for one of the largest weekends in motor racing.

-Sundays were avoided for scheduling race activity dating all the way back to pre-500 races in 1909 and 1910.
-In early decades, Sundays were occasionally used for practice and/or qualifying, but were used sparingly in pre-World War II years.
+Sundays were avoided for scheduling race activity dating back to pre-500 races in 1909 and 1910.
+In the early decades, Sundays were occasionally used for practice and/or qualifying, but were used sparingly in pre-World War II years.
 In some early years, practice may have been permitted on Sundays, but the gates might not be open to the public.
 When Tony Hulman bought the Speedway after World War II, Speedway management continued to refuse to schedule the race on a Sunday, a policy that stayed in place through 1973.
 Qualifying and practice, however, were regularly held on Sundays during those years, with no days closed to spectators.